phpsource/paypal-login/README.md

 This is simple

-Add return url location, change cliend id and secred credentials with the ones under live credentials and remove this line from index.php ( "authend": "sandbox", )
+Add return url location, change client id and secret credentials with the ones under live credentials and remove this line from index.php ( "authend": "sandbox", )

 #### This is a small package that i will update as i need it, is a good starting point for someone beggining with PayPal api.